Create Your Garden

 How long do calla lilies last?

-Potted calla lily can last for several weeks to a few months if they are grown in suitable conditions such as well-draining soil, adequate sunlight, and regular watering.
-Cut calla lily can last for up to two weeks if they are kept in a vase with fresh water and are regularly trimmed and cared for.
+Potted calla lilies can last several weeks to a few months if grown in suitable conditions such as well-draining soil, adequate sunlight, and regular watering.
+Cut calla lilies can last up to two weeks if kept in a vase with fresh water and regularly trimmed and cared for.

 Can calla lilies be planted outside?

-Calla lily can be planted outside in the garden.
+Calla lilies can be planted outside in the garden.
 They are versatile plants that can grow well in a variety of settings and can add beauty and elegance to any garden.
-When planting calla lily outside, it’s important to choose a location that provides partial shade to full sun and has well-drained soil.
-Calla lily thrives in moist soil, so it’s important to water them regularly to keep the soil evenly moist.
-It’s also important to plant calla lily flowers in the right season.
-They can be planted in the spring or fall, depending on the climate and weather conditions in your area.
+When planting a calla lily outside, choosing a location that provides partial shade to full sun and has well-drained soil is important.

 Are calla lilies perennials?